 Encouraging our students to express their personal opinions is an important part of the learning process; healthy even.
-To do this effectively, it is equally important that we help them acquire the necessary skills to express these opinions in a reasoned and coherent manner.
+To do this effectively, it is equally important that we help them acquire the necessary skills to express these opinions in a reasoned and coherent manner when teaching opinion writing.

-It’s clear that personal opinions permeate a wide range of genre and media.
-We find opinions everywhere from hotel reviews and infomercials, to political commentary and newspaper editorials.
+It’s clear that personal opinions permeate a wide range of genres and media.
+We find opinions everywhere from hotel reviews and infomercials to political commentary and newspaper editorials.
 But, despite the diversity of forms opinion writing can take, we can helpfully identify some general criteria that will assist our students in navigating the challenge of most opinion writing prompts and questions.